nourm1/Muhalhal_Nour_Leap/README.md

 - Launched and grew Facebook and Instagram following by 50% through department collaboration and copywriting strategy
 - Designed event flyers, brochures, and presentations for the Equity and Diversity Department via Adobe InDesign

+**Skills**: Experienced in Constant Contact newsletter platform, Facebook and Instagram analytics and scheduling.
+Utilized Adobe Creative Suite to create materials for department.

 **Undergraduate Research Assistant**
 _University of Washington Bothell_ |
 01/2018 – 05/2019